-1. When the whole of the ball passes over the end perimeter wall (or hits the protective netting) between the corner marks, having last been touched by one of the defending team, it shall be kicked directly into play from either corner spot, by a member of the attacking team.
+When the whole of the ball passes over the end perimeter wall (or hits the protective netting) between the corner marks, having last been touched by one of the defending team, it shall be kicked directly into play from either corner spot, by a member of the attacking team.

-SPECIAL ADULT COED SOCCER RULES
+SPECIAL ADULT MULTI-GENDER SOCCER RULES

-These leagues are meant to be recreational and we will strive to keep them that way.
+These leagues are meant to be recreational, and we will strive to keep them that way.
 Referees will enforce the following special rules:

-1. All players in RECREATIONAL COED leagues must be at least 21 years of age.
+- 1. All players in RECREATIONAL MULTI-GENDER leagues must be at least 21 years of age. - 2.
+There will be 7 players on a side, of which no more than 3 field players may be cisgender men.

-2. There will be 7 players on a side, 3 Of which MUST be women.
-Exception: if a woman is serving a penalty or if the team has only two women present, the team will play shorthanded.
-Never may there be more than 3 men on the floor plus a goalkeeper of either sex at any time.
+Respect that each individual knows their own gender identity better than anyone else.
+Transphobia will not be tolerated.

-3. Minimum number of players to start or play a match - four.
-Minimum number of women to start - one.
-A second woman must participate before the end of the first half.
-At least two women must be on the field at all times during the second half.
+- 3. Minimum number of players to start or play a match four.
+At least one player must not be a cisgender man to start or play a match.
+A second player who is not a cisgender man must participate before the end of the first half.
+At least two players who are not cisgender men must be on the field at all times during the second half. - 4.
+All free kicks may be taken by any player regardless of gender.
+All free kicks are direct. - 5.
+All penalties charged to a goalkeeper must be served by the goalkeeper or a teammate.
+A goalkeeper must serve his own time penalty when cautioned. - 6.
+All bench penalties must be served by a player on the field.

-4. All free kicks (except kickoffs and kicks within a team's own red line area) must be taken by a woman.
-The first violation shall result in a warning and a re-kick, subsequent violations shall result in a change of possession.

-5. All penalties charged to a goalkeeper must be served by the goalkeeper or a male teammate.
-A goalkeeper must serve his own time penalty when cautioned.

-6. All bench penalties must be served by a male player.

-7. Shoulder charging is discouraged.

-8. MENACING FOUL: If the referee feels that a player, through action or words, threatens, intimidates or places in jeopardy a member of the opposing team, a DIRECT free kick shall be awarded, and, if warranted, a two-minute time penalty may be given.

-9. Spirit of the Game Decisions in Coed: Depending on the level of coed play, the referee may adjust decisions which he/she deems to be for the benefit of all players participating.
-Some examples to take into account for the players involved:

-a.
-Hard "blast" shots which strike a less-aggressive player may be whistled dead and the ball given to that team.

-b.
-Benefit may be given to the less-aggressive player when going into challenges with an aggressive player.
+- 7. Shoulder charging is discouraged. - 8.
+MENACING FOUL: If the referee feels that a player, through action or words, threatens, intimidates or places in jeopardy a member of the opposing team, a DIRECT free kick shall be awarded, and, if warranted, a two-minute time penalty may be given. - 9.
+Spirit of the Game Decisions in Multi-gender: Depending on the level of multi-gender play, the referee may adjust decisions which they deem to be for the benefit of all players participating.
+Some examples to take into account for the players involved: - a.
+Hard "blast" shots which strike a less-aggressive player may be whistled dead and the ball given to that team. - b.
+Benefit may be given to the less-aggressive player when going into challenges with an aggressive player. - c.

-c.
 Some "50/50" calls may be given to a team which is severely outmatched, in the spirit of making the game enjoyable for all.